devtoguk/milestone-3-THINGS-TO-DO/README.md

 - Jinja - template language
 - Bootstrap v4.5
 - Fontawesome - free icons
-- [Google Fonts](https://fonts.google.com/) - for website fonts 'Oswald' & 'Raleway'.
+- [Google Fonts](https://fonts.google.com/) - for the fonts 'Oswald' & 'Raleway'.
 - [Autoprefixer](https://autoprefixer.github.io/) - used to ensure the CSS code was valid for browsers which match (last 2 versions, > 5%)
 - [Optimizilla](https://imagecompressor.com/) - used to compress JPEG/PNG content.

 ## Features
-All the site pages have a responsive navigation bar with site logo on left, clicking the logo will take the user to the Home page.
+All the app pages have a responsive navigation bar with logo top-left, clicking the logo will take the user to the Home page.
 The nav-bar is sticky and remains at the top of all pages, so basic navigation is always at hand.

 The activity hero-image is displayed on all pages.

-At the bottom of all site pages is the footer which gives the social media links to get in touch.
+At the bottom of all app pages is the footer which gives the social media links to get in touch.

 [Home](https://things-to-do-project.herokuapp.com/)